pedrottimark/ts-weeks-2018/a-2/README.md

 ## Learn more, part 2

-For a feature of your choice at work or in side project:
+Render a feature of your choice from work or hobby:

 1. Write realistic state of Web page using data types object, array, string, number, boolean.
 2. Adapt `11-jsdom.js` with render functions for the data.